BackupTheBerlios/rrtools-svn/dload/trunk/demo/decrunch_exomizer_link/readme.txt

 Filelist:
 --------

-Makefile	: make rules for this examples, run Gnu Make to build it decrunch.d64	: diskimage with all object files of this example decrunch.prg	: decrunch object code decrunch.src	: decrunch source dload.cfg	: dload configuration dload.prg	: dload object code readme.txt	: this text test.prg	: example data to load, several files packed with 'exomizer -r'
+Jamfile		: jam rules for this examples, run jam in the main directory to build it decrunch.d64	: 1541 diskimage with all object files of this example decrunch.d81	: 1581 diskimage with all object files of this example decrunch.dfi	: dfi image with all object files of this example decrunch.lnx	: lynx archive with all object files of this example decrunch.prg	: decrunch object code decrunch.src	: decrunch source dload.cfg	: dload configuration dload.prg	: dload object code readme.txt	: this text test.prg	: example data to load, several files packed with 'exomizer -r' and combined
-                  and combined